Open-VTS/OVTS-Server/README.md

 This project is open source and is independent on **ANY ONLINE SERVICES**.

-There are four parts for the projects in separate repositories:
+The project consists of four separate repositories:

 * [OVTS-Device](https://github.com/Open-VTS/OVTS-Device)
 * [OVTS-Server](https://github.com/Open-VTS/OVTS-Server)